Raymond James (RJF)

 New regulation after the 2008 financial crisis requires that all firms must maintain a Tier 1 capital ratio greater than 4.5%.
 On top of this, there are additional buffers based on scale, risk profile, and other regulatory classifications, so that at the end of the day, firms generally must maintain a 7-10% ratio at minimum.

-12. Key Takeaways from Raymond James’s Q3 Results
+12. Key Takeaways from Raymond James’s Q4 Results

 13. Is Now The Time To Buy Raymond James?

-Raymond James is a rock-solid business worth owning.
-For starters, its revenue growth was solid over the last five years, and analysts believe it can continue growing at these levels.
-On top of that, its expanding pre-tax profit margin shows the business has become more efficient, and its spectacular EPS growth over the last five years shows its profits are trickling down to shareholders.
+There’s plenty to admire about Raymond James.
+First off, its revenue growth was solid over the last five years, and analysts believe it can continue growing at these levels.
+On top of that, Raymond James’s expanding pre-tax profit margin shows the business has become more efficient, and its remarkable EPS growth over the last five years shows its profits are trickling down to shareholders.